 One thing to keep in mind while sizing a unit is other factors such as how well insulated the room is; doors are constantly being opened, how hot does the outside temperature gets, and so on.

 Most will find that a slightly bigger unit is needed.

 |1,000 to 1,200 Sq Ft||21,000 BTUs

-Often it can take a bit of trail and error for most with the above a generalization.
+Often it can take a bit of trial and error for most with the above generalization.

-When buying a unit keep in mind the efficiency rating and other factors such as how quiet a unit is also plays a role.
+When buying a unit keep in mind, the efficiency rating and other factors such as how quiet a unit is also playing a role.